GaiaNet-AI/docs/docs/node-guide/customized-node.md

 # Customized your node

-From the Quick Start guide, we learned how to run a GaiaNet node and get the reward.
+We learned how to run a GaiaNet node and get the reward from the Quick Start guide.
 This article will show you how to run a customized node based on your needs.

 ### Customized your node from the Gaianet Node Generator tool